singlestore-labs/wasm-space-program/dev_notes.md

 # todo:
-* info panel
 * come up with a way to run custom queries against the demo
   * and quickly visualize the result
 * need to support multiple AIs
   * and ability to inject entitys with specific AIs at runtime
-* add turn running to the backend go service
-* build a "energy refill" system that continuously spawns energy throughout the universe when solar systems are low
-* build a ship spawn system that spawns ships whenever there are less than X ships

 # future iteration is to add warp entities to adjacent solar systems